piotrszymaniec/Looty-ref/README.md

   ... //what and where
  }
  ```
+ - [ ] add clickable row, to lit it
  - [ ] add last caching time
  - [ ] add progress of retrieving stashes example: 5 of 25
    - [ ] add ETA to retrieve all stash tab data (and characters), using predictive query time of stash tab.
 There are: special tab, normal tab, quad tab having various number reqests needed to download them with API